Go back

 “In the past, you had a decision about how many emails to retain and what to delete to reduce risk.
 Would I rather not allow employee access to any email older than 12 months, carte blanche, or leave years of communications exposed in case of compromise?”

-Material’s Leak Prevention resolves this trade-off by redacting archived sensitive emails and adding a quick extra layer of authentication to regain access.
+Material’s Data Protection resolves this trade-off by redacting archived sensitive emails and adding a quick extra layer of authentication to regain access.
 Simple for a legitimate user, but not an attacker.
 The result for organizations: unlimited retention without unlimited risk.
 “If someone compromises the account, for anything that Material finds as sensitive, they won’t be able to get years and years of data.
 The exposure is limited to what we decide is appropriate.
 It could be just a few months for certain roles or even less,” Brian shares.

 “If someone compromises the account, for anything that Material finds as sensitive, they won’t be able to get years and years of data.
 The exposure is limited to what we decide is appropriate.
 It could be just a few months for certain roles or even less.”